conholdateapp/docs.conholdate.app/docs/how-to/View.md

 sidebar_label: View Documents
 ---

-View DOCX, XLSX, PPTX and over 100+ document formats online for free without installing any additional software with our hight quality advanced document viewer engine.
+View DOCX, XLSX, PPTX and over 100+ document formats online for free without installing any additional software with our height quality advanced document viewer engine.

 ## How to view documents online
 In order to view documents using our free online built-in document viewer, follow those steps: